top of page

 • What does this look like?

 • Work to establish a multi-million dollar affordable housing bond.
 Under Iowa Code 331.441 (2)b(10), the county can bond for essential purposes, and housing is an essential purpose noted in this section of the code.
-My goal is to address some of the predatory practices that out-of-state manufactured housing park owners use to extract higher rents from our residents, who often have nowhere else to go.
+My goal is to 1) address the predatory practices that out-of-state manufactured housing park owners use to extract higher rents from our residents, who often have nowhere else to go; 2) ask our affordable housing experts the best practices we should be investing in, including fully funding Shelter House and creating a Permanent Supportive Housing investment to address the unhoused people in our county.

 • What does this look like?